stephanie (dot) brown (at) slu (dot) edu

 I am a comedy, podcast, and television enthusiast who recently finished her doctorate in Media and Communication at the University of Illinois, Urbana-Champaign in the Institute of Communications Research and am currently serving as a Visiting Instructor of Communication at Saint Louis University.

-I’m a comedy, podcast, and television enthusiast working on her doctorate in Media and Communications at the University of Illinois, Urbana-Champaign in the Institute of Communications Research.
-In addition to teaching courses in Media and Cinema Studies and in Gender and Women’s Studies, I work on SCMS and Cinema Journal‘s Aca-Media podcast, co-produce a local women’s open mic, write over at Medium and for various other outlets, and am also in the process of co-launching an after school program called Girls Amplified, which was piloted in the fall of 2015.
+In addition to teaching courses in Communication, Media and Cinema Studies and Gender and Women’s Studies, I produce segments for SCMS and Cinema Journal‘s Aca-Media podcast, serve as the grad rep for the SCMS Comedy and Humor Studies Scholarly Interest Group, perform stand-up comedy around Illinois and Missouri, created an inclusive open mic in Urbana, Illinois, and am in the process of co-launching an after school program called Girls Amplified, which was piloted in the fall of 2015.

 I received my B.A. in English from Indiana University and my M.A. in Television, Radio, and Film from Syracuse University.
 Before returning to school, I worked for the New York Television Festival and for VOX, a voice-over talent agency in Los Angeles.